Fibonaccigirly/New-Classrooms/README.md

 Expected Behavior: The location name should be consistent in both the introduction message and the address details.
 Actual Behavior: The introduction message mentions "Newingtonfordburyshire," while the address listed next to the Contact form mentions "Newfordburyshire," indicating an inconsistency in the location name.
 Note: Ensuring consistency in location information will prevent confusion for users and provide accurate details about the B&B's location.
 It is recommended to update either the introduction message or the address details to maintain coherence.

+BR 19: Form Submission Failure with Excessively Long Names

+Summary: Submitting the Contact Us form with excessively long first and last names results in a blank page, and the form does not recover.

+Steps to Reproduce:
+1. Navigate to the Contact Us form.
+2. Enter the following first/last name:
+  - First: Adolph Blaine Charles David Earl Frederick Gerald Hubert Irvin John Kenneth Lloyd Martin Nero Oliver Paul Quincy Randolph Sherman Thomas Uncas Victor William Xerxes Yancy Zeus
+  - Last: Wolfeschlegelsteinhausenbergerdorffwelchevoralternwarengewissenhaftschaferswessenschafewarenwohlgepflegeundsorgfaltigkeitbeschutzenvonangreifendurchihrraubgierigfeindewelchevoralternzwolftausendjahresvorandieerscheinenvanderersteerdemenschderraumschiffgebrauchlichtalsseinursprungvonkraftgestartseinlangefahrthinzwischensternartigraumaufdersuchenachdiesternwelchegehabtbewohnbarplanetenkreisedrehensichundwohinderneurassevonverstandigmenschlichkeitkonntefortpflanzenundsicherfreuenanlebenslanglichfreudeundruhemitnichteinfurchtvorangreifenvonandererintelligentgeschopfsvonhinzwischensternartigraum
+3. Submit the form.
+4. Observe the result.
+Expected Behavior: The system should handle long names gracefully, providing appropriate error messages or preventing submission, but not resulting in a blank page.
+Actual Behavior: Submitting the form with the given extremely long names leads to a blank page, and the form does not recover.
+Note: To enhance the robustness of the form submission process, it is recommended to implement validation checks on the length of the entered names and provide clear error messages to users when the data exceeds acceptable limits.
+This will prevent issues such as blank pages and improve the overall user experience.

 ## Automated Testing Project